Zhu Zhifan: Background and early life

+Map of the Nine Garrisons of the Ming dynasty.
+The gray dots on the map indicate the locations of the military garrisons, including Ningxia, the residence of the Prince of Anhua.
-Zhu Zhifan was one of the many princes of the Ming dynasty, descended from a minor branch of the Ming princely line.
-His grandfather, Zhu Zhitong (d.
-1491), was the fourth son of Zhu Zhan, Prince of Qing, who was the sixteenth son of the Hongwu Emperor, the first emperor of the dynasty.
-In 1421, Zhu Zhitong became the Prince of Anhua (Anhua was located in Qingyang Prefecture, eastern Gansu).
-Zhu Zhifan succeeded him as the second Prince of Anhua in 1492.
-He resided in Ningxia, an important border fortress city and the seat of one of the regional military headquarters on the Ming-Mongol border.

-He had two younger brothers, Zhikong and Zhiwu, and three sons.
+Zhu Zhifan was one of the many princes of China's Ming dynasty, descended from a minor branch of the Ming princely line.
+His grandfather, Zhu Zhitong, was the fourth son of Zhu Zhan, Prince of Qing, who was the sixteenth son of the Hongwu Emperor.
+Zhu Zhan's fief was moved to Ningxia, an important border fortress city and the seat of one of the regional military headquarters on the Ming-Mongol border, in 1402, and the Qing lineage remained there until the end of the dynasty.
+In 1421, Zhu Zhitong was granted the title Prince of Anhua.
+Zhu Zhifan's father, Zhu Suiman, the eldest son of Zhu Zhitong, was granted the title of Defender-General of the State (Zhenguo jiangjun) in 1451.
+He died in 1464 and was later posthumously granted the title of prince by Zhu Zhifan, with the posthumous name "Gonghe".
+Zhu Zhifan had two younger brothers, Zhu Zhikong and Zhu Zhiwu.

+Following the death of his grandfather in 1491, Zhu Zhifan succeeded him as the Prince of Anhua the following year.
 As the commandery prince, he was guaranteed an annual income of 1,000 shi (107,000 liters) of grain from the state, half of which was paid in kind (in grain) and the other half in silver.

-He saw himself as destined for great deeds and surrounded himself with a group of loyal followers, including officers from the Ningxia garrison and members of the local gentry.
-Some of the prince's closest confidants were officers He Jin and Zhou Ang, who both achieved promotion to regional military commissioner with the help of state grants of 270 liang (10 kg) and 200 liang of silver respectively, borrowed from the prince.
-The prince's inner circle also included Sun Jingwen, a former student of the local Confucian school, and several other former students.
+Zhu Zhifan saw himself as destined for great deeds and surrounded himself with a group of loyal followers, including officers from the Ningxia garrison and members of the local gentry.
+Some of his closest confidants were officers He Jin and Zhou Ang, who both achieved promotion to regional military commissioner with the help of state grants of 270 liang (10 kg) and 200 liang of silver respectively, borrowed from the prince.
+The prince's inner circle also included several former students of the local Confucian school, including Sun Jingwen.